Programmergg/TeleEgo/README.md

 <div align="center">

-<strong>✨ TeleEgo is an Omni benchmark, a step toward building AI assistants with true long-term memory and memory reasoning in real-world wearable scenarios. ✨</strong>
+<strong>✨ TeleEgo is an Omni benchmark, a step toward building personalized AI assistants with true long-term memory, reasoning and decision-making in real-world wearable scenarios. ✨</strong>

 </div>